floriandorau/http-checker/README.md

 ### As npm package

-The easiest way to run `http-checker` is to install as global `npm` package like the following
+The easiest way to run `http-checker` is to install it as global `npm` package like the following

 ```bash
 npm install -g @floriandorau/http-checker
 ```

-After you installed it you can execute `http-checker` in your terminal.
+After installation it you can execute in your terminal via `http-checker`.

-### From srouce
+### From source

 Checkout the repository and run `npm install` from root.
-Aftetr that you can run `npm start` from your terminal.
+Then you can run `npm start` from project root in your terminal.

 ## Configuration